 Becoming Charlemagne: Europe, Baghdad, and the Empires of A.D.
 800 by Jeff Sypeck.
 On Christmas morning in the year 800, Pope Leo III placed the crown of imperial Rome on the brow of a Germanic king named Karl.
 This book tells the story of the international power struggle that led to the world-changing event.

 Emperor of the West: Charlemagne and the Carolingian Empire by Hywel Williams.
-Explores every facet of Charlemagne's rule and legacy.
+Explores Charlemagne's rule and legacy.

 Charlemagne: The Formation of Carolingian Identity by Rosamond McKitterick.
 Re-examines Charlemagne the ruler and his reputation.

 Charlemagne: Empire and Society edited by Joanna Story.
 Essays about Charlemagne's reign.

 Mohammed, Charlemagne, and the Origins of Europe by Richard Hodges, photographs by David Whitehouse.

 The Enthroned Corpse of Charlemagne by John F. Moffitt.
 In the year 1000, Charlemagne's corpse was discovered fully clothed in ceremonial garb and seated on a gilded chair.
 This book examines the surprising discovery, Charlemagne's legacy, and other topics.

 Carolingian Chronicles: The Royal Frankish Annals and Nithard's Histories translated by Bernard W. Scholz and Barbara R. Rogers.
 Accounts of Carolingian history written by Frankish historians.